es-ude/ElasticNodeMiddleware/docs/EnergyMonitoring.md

 | live     | draws a graph of the power consumption                  |
 | debug    | writes debug output in hex to the console               |
 | reset    | resets the monitoring MCU                               |

-The capturing holds when the state of the experiment is 0 (sleep mode).